michiganhackers/michigan-hackers-android-app/README.md

 2. Create a new branch from the develop branch.
 This is the branch you will be working in.
 3. Whenever you finish the feature you are working on, merge it back into the develop branch.

-You can read about the Git workflow we use [here](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) and [here](https://nvie.com/posts/a-successful-git-branching-model/).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details